-Having one's own medical records readily available carries many benefits when receiving medical care.
+Personally carrying one's own medical records has many benefits when receiving medical care.

-In many situations, especially in emergencies when a patient may be unresponsive or otherwise too ill to provide information verbally, knowing the past medical history becomes vitally important in initiating the correct course of evaluation and treatment in the most timely manner.
-Additionally, this information can significantly reduce the chances of repeating tests and subsequently reduce health-care costs.
+In many situations, especially in emergencies when a patient may be unresponsive or otherwise too ill to adequately provide information verbally, knowing the past medical history becomes vitally important in initiating the correct and timely course of evaluation and treatment.
+Additionally, this information can significantly diminish the chances of repeating tests and subsequently reducing health-care costs.

 Patients often arrive at hospitals without any information about their medical problems.
 This presents a difficult and sometimes potentially dangerous situation.
-Although the tests and medicines doctors have are very powerful, they can also be unsafe if used on the wrong person.
+Although the tests and medicines that doctors have are very powerful, they can also be unsafe if used on the wrong person.
 Knowledge of your medical problems can effectively prevent giving you the wrong medication or performing a risky or unnecessary test.
 Additionally, many of these tests are time-consuming and can delay important treatments.
-If you carry your own medical information for the doctor to review, it can allow the doctor to save time and provide care more effectively and efficiently.
+If an individual carries his/her own medical information for the doctor to review, it can allow the doctor to save time and provide care more effectively and efficiently.

-It is also important to realize that in many emergency situations, a patient may arrive who is unable to talk or may be unconscious, and evaluation and treatment need to begin promptly before the patient's condition further deteriorates.
+It is also important to realize that in many emergency situations, a patient may arrive with inability to talk or may be unconscious, and evaluation and treatment need to begin promptly before the patient's condition further deteriorates.
 It is not uncommon that no one familiar with the patient is available to assist with providing medical history.
-Even when a family member, friend or caregiver is available, they are often overwhelmed by the situation and unable to focus in order to give the necessary information.
+Even when a family member, friend, or caregiver is available, they are often overwhelmed by the situation and unable to focus in order to give the necessary information.

 Emergency medical care can be life-saving but is often filled with difficult and expensive decisions that must be made rapidly.
-Maintaining your own records is one of the best ways for you to take an active role in your own health care and to ensure that you receive rapid, effective, and safe treatment in both emergency and routine medical situations.
+Maintaining one's own records is one of the best ways for someone to take an active role in his or her own health care and to ensure that he or she receives rapid, effective, and safe treatment in both emergency and routine medical situations.